 To complete this course you must demonstrate competency in 2 units.

-This option requires you to study the material within the JP Handbook available online and apply this knowledge to the external exam.
+This option requires you to study the material within the JP Handbook available online and apply this knowledge to the assessments.
 There is no training sessions involved with this option.
 You will be sent the materials via email once your booking is finalised.

 Upgrade from CDec to JP